tinchigoyal/topgym/readme.md

 ## Steps of local setup for the project.
+1. Install the GIT on your machine.
-1. Open the terminal and run the command `git clone https://github.com/tinchigoyal/topgym.git`
+2. Open the terminal and run the command `git clone https://github.com/tinchigoyal/topgym.git`
-2. Open the index.html file in any browser.
+3. Open the index.html file in any browser.

 ## Project Insights